Native American Pre-History

 The Pre-Columbian era incorporates all period subdivisions in the history and prehistory of the Americas before the appearance of significant European influences on the American continents.
 Spanning the time of the original settlement in the Upper Paleolithic period, to European colonization during the Early Modern period.

 True, the phrase “pre-Columbian era” literally refers only to the time preceding Christopher Columbus’s voyages of 1492.
 However, in practice, the phrase is usually used to denote the entire history of indigenous Americas cultures until those cultures were vanquished, diminished, or extensively altered by Europeans.
-Even if this happened decades or centuries after Columbus’s first landing.
+Even if this happened decades or centuries before Columbus’s first landing.
 For this reason, alternative terms such as: Precontact Americas, Pre-Colonial Americas or Prehistoric Americas are also in use and will likely replace any reference to Columbus.
 In Latin America, the term usually used is Pre-Hispanic.
 The Norse colonization of North America is generally not treated as “pre-Columbian”, despite the fact that it predates Columbus by several centuries.

 see also: